fabiocasagrande/Drowsiness-Monitoring-System/README.md

 Drowsiness Monitoring System using Arduino microcontrollers,an Android Tablet,and a 4D Systems LCD Display

-Hi all,

-My name is Fabio Casagrande and I am an Electrical and Computer Engineer graduated from New York Institute of Technology.
 This is a project I did in my Senior Design class.
 I want to share it in order to help other students that have similar projects to mine.